Skip to content

 Can I use export controlled software on the cluster?

-For public partitions on Engaging, such as mit_normal, we cannot increase the time limit for any particular job, as these resources are shared.
-For jobs that need to run longer than the time limit on the partition, we encourage checkpointing, which is a way of periodically saving progress so that subsequent jobs can pick up where another job left off.
+For public partitions on Engaging, such as mit_normal, we cannot increase the maximum job time limit, as these resources are shared.
+For jobs that need to run longer than the time limit, we encourage checkpointing, which is a way of periodically saving progress so that subsequent jobs can pick up where previous jobs left off.
 The implementation of checkpointing is domain specific and can vary greatly.
 You can find more information on checkpointing here.

-For partitions owned by other groups, please email orcd-help-engaging@mit.edu.
+For increasing the maximum time limit on partitions owned by other groups, please email orcd-help-engaging@mit.edu.

 How do I get an account?